BAJAJ ASSET MANAGEMENT LIMITED.

 What are penny stocks?
 Meaning, key features, and how to invest

-Penny stocks often spark curiosity among investors drawn to the possibility of buying stocks at low prices.
-These are shares that can even trade for under Rs.
+Penny stocks are shares that trade at very low market prices, sometimes under Rs.
 10 or Rs.
-20. The idea is that the potential for growth is high if the company value appreciates over time – but the risks are significantly higher because such stocks, belonging to companies with very low market capitalisation, tend to be extremely volatile and illiquid.
+20, and are often associated with companies that have low market capitalisation.
+They often spark curiosity among investors drawn to the possibility of buying stocks at low prices.
+The appeal lies in the potential for high growth if the company’s value appreciates over time.
+However, the risks are significantly higher because such stocks tend to be highly volatile and illiquid.

 By exploring what penny stocks are and understanding their dynamics, Indian investors can make better-informed decisions aligned with their financial goals.